kailash-manasarovar/statement/docs/timeline/2025/july.md

 - This explains the even more ridiculous story he told me after this one about how he thought he might be Jewish because his mum was maybe having an affair with the priest who came round in the afternoons and how the priest was Jewish.
 - This was comedy gold, actually, and I'm sure everyone heard it.
 - No, wait, that was after I got back from Lourdes and he was so surprised.
-- He must have thought Israel saved me because of the "lifts" thing which he kept going on about.. another time.
+- He must have thought Israel saved me because of the "lifts" thing which he also kept going on about.. another time.
 - He definitely thought it was Adams.
 - Whatever he was doing, he could have saved me then and there, told me not to go, told me I was in extreme danger.
 - And he didn't.